portable36/hunt3r/README.md

 # hunt3r
-hunt3r is a tool that perform automated tasks for you on online.
+hunt3r is a tool that perform automated tasks for you on online and take actions on your behalf.
  Happy hunting (:

 ## Installation